Experience the Finest on Sugar Creek!

 Listed below are some of the most common questions asked, but please contact us if you have any further questions.

 Reservations require payment in full and are non-refundable, so make sure everyone is committed to the trip before making a reservation.
 If your group has a couple people who cannot commit until the last minute, do not include them in your reservation payment numbers – you can always add (within reason & availability), but you cannot subtract and receive a refund.
-As long as we are notified of any additions at least one day in advance of your trip and we have availability, the discounted rate can be applied and the balance paid upon arrival.
+As long as we are notified of any additions at least one day in advance of your trip and we have availability.

 Reservation payments are non-refundable so if you choose to cancel, your reservation payment is not refunded.
 Rescheduling is always permitted if sufficient notice is given.
 Canoeing, kayaking, tubing, and camping require a three-day advance notice, the cabins/chalet require a seven-day advance notice.
 Reservations have to be rescheduled within the same season; reservations cannot be transferred to the following year.